BillJr99/Ursinus-CS173/_pages/Activities/activity-datatypes.md

     - To explain that binary data uses &quot;bits&quot; of <code>1&apos;s</code> and <code>0&apos;s</code> to represent data of various types, both numeric and textual
     - To identify primitive data structures and their uses
   models:
-    - title: "Your First Program"
-      model: |
-        <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
-		// Classes are like nouns that your program represents public class Main {
-		    // Functions are like verbs that you will execute on nouns public static void main(String[] args) {
-                // println prints a line to the string System.out.println("Hello World!");
-                System.out.println("Have a great day.");
-            }
-        }
-        ]]></script>
-      questions:
-        - What do you think the <code>//</code> characters represent?
-		- What is typically enclosed in double quotes?
-		- What does a semicolon represent?
     - title: Primitive Data Types
       model: |
         <div style="width: 100%; display: table; border-collapse:separate; border-spacing:5px;">